By J. Christopher Lombardo, Florida Family Law Attorney

 This Agreement is drafted after the marriage.
 Some couples may see a need to address concerns they have regarding the assets and liabilities accumulated during the marriage.
 By preparing a Post- Marital Agreement communication is again recognized as a key factor.
 The parties can communicate their concerns and reanalyze their spending habits.
 Full disclosure of the party’s assets and liabilities are addressed, with defining the direction of future obligations and responsibilities of each party as the objective.
 This agreement can also help eliminate any confusion regarding the future allocation of each asset.

-Modification of Marital Agreements
+Modification of Marital Agreements in Florida

 If one of the parties has an existing Marital Settlement Agreement, there are many factors that can come into play that may affect the performance of their obligations.
 A change in job status could result in a decrease or elimination of salary.
 This decrease or elimination could prohibit their ability to recognize a prior obligation of alimony, child support or provision of certain insurances.
 Also, we are all vulnerable to health complications that could also affect one’s ability to perform.
 Whatever the reason, if a spouse is unable to perform their obligations of a prior Marital Settlement Agreement, this will undoubtedly create added stress to their current relationship.
 A Modification of the Marital Settlement Agreement would help address the current situation, hopefully eliminating the stress and restoring harmony.